Welcome to The Worlds End Association

 Worlds End Association is a non-political organisation, run by an elected committee of residents who serve on a voluntary basis.
 The Association’s aim is to foster a sense of community among residents, by working to conserve, enhance and protect the area, particularly through liaison with local government.

-The Association has been active for over 30 years and current membership is 140 homes around 300 people.
+The Association has been active for 39 years and current membership is 60 homes around 120 people.
 Members join by paying an annual subscription of five pounds with many making a donation.

 This is where The Worlds End Association comes in with its elected Committee of fellow residents which monitors local planning applications, liaises with local authorities, attends Local and County Council meetings, lobbies train companies, county highway authorities, police, reports graffiti and generally tries to prevent the locality from becoming tatty around the edges.